One Day in the Life of Ivan Denisovich (film): Reception

-Banned in Finland
+Ban in Finland

 Finnish film director Jörn Donner tried to get the film to Finland, but the Finnish Board of Film banned the showing of the film.
 In 1972, Donner complained to the Supreme Administrative Court of Finland.
 The Supreme Administrative Court voted for the banning 5–4 on 28 February 1972.
 In 1972 and 1974, Swedish television showed the film, and the Swedish Television mast in Åland was shut down during the movie to prevent Finns from seeing the film.

 The director of the Finnish Board of Film, Jerker Eeriksson, said that the ban of the film was political because it harmed Finnish–Soviet relations.
 The director, Caspar Wrede, who then lived in England, refused to campaign against the ban to avoid bad publicity abroad.

 The film was shown in Finland in 1993 and 1994 in the Orion movie theater in Helsinki, as well as in the cinema club in Vaasa.
 Finnish television showed the film in 1996 on the TV1 YLE channel.